I help changemakers tell impactful stories that resist harm by speaking about trauma-informed storytelling.

 This groundbreaking session reimagines storytelling through a trauma-informed lens, offering tools that center agency and safety.

-Through real-world examples, we'll delve into the delicate ecosystem of storytelling —examining the intricate relationships between story owners, receivers, and witnesses. participants will move beyond traditional approaches to discover how to gather, craft, and share stories in ways that honor both the story owner and the broader communities they represent.
+Through real-world examples, we'll delve into the delicate ecosystem of storytelling—examining the intricate relationships between story owners, receivers, and witnesses.
+Participants will move beyond traditional approaches to discover how to gather, craft, and share stories in ways that honor both the story owner and the broader communities they represent.

 Ideal for various nonprofit roles, including fundraisers, marketers, communicators, grant writers, researchers, consultants, and videographers.